DEADSH0T5239/DEADSH0T5239/README.md

 <h2 align="left">Hi 👋!
-My name is DEADSHOT5239 and I'm A passionate frontend developer from Belize,from Belize..</h2>
+My name is DEADSHOT5239 and I'm A passionate frontend developer, from Belize..</h2>

 ###